germs-lab/metagenomics-training-hackathon/docs/statistics/index.rst

 Ecological measurements/indexes
 -------------------------------
 Alpha diversity (Chao, Simpson, etc. )
-Learning objectives: basic: knowing that alpha diversity refers to diversity of a single sample.
+* basic: knowing that alpha diversity refers to diversity of a single sample.
 Understanding what the inputs are, that it can be computed/reasoned at different taxonomic levels (species, genus, …).
 Ability use some software package to compute.
-More advanced: Interpreting the values, knowing which measures are more robust to low abundance taxa, different sampling depths, &c.
+* More advanced: Interpreting the values, knowing which measures are more robust to low abundance taxa, different sampling depths, &c.
 Understanding the effects of “dark matter” when using reference based methods (ie, microbes that do not match the reference being employed would not be counted towards diversity).
-Advanced: knowing the formulas and understanding the underlying ecological/mathematical assumptions.
+* Advanced: knowing the formulas and understanding the underlying ecological/mathematical assumptions.

-beta diversity (bray curtis distances, Unifrac etc,) Learning objectives: Basic: knowing that beta diversity refers to diversity across samples (differing definitions in the field).
+beta diversity (bray curtis distances, Unifrac etc,)
+* Basic: knowing that beta diversity refers to diversity across samples (differing definitions in the field).
 SImilar to alpha diversity, can be computed at different taxonomic (or functional) levels.
 Ability to use a software package.
-Intermediate: Understanding the effects of different normalization procedures.
+* Intermediate: Understanding the effects of different normalization procedures.

 Multivariate statistics (Differential expression, comparison)
 -------------------------------------------------------------